abs422/dsci_441_gan_tb/README.md

 3. AnoGAN_v3.ipynb - The first working model of AnoGAN, predicting anomaly score for a givn test image
 4. AnoGAN_v4.ipynb - More optimized working model of AnoGAN, predicting anomaly score for a givn test image
 5. streamlit_app.py - A working streamlit app, with basic functionality of taking an image as an input and predicting if the image is of a Tuberculosis patient

-##### Current working code of AnoGAN model building and performance evaluation
-1. anogan_v6.py - Please note .ipynb version of this code was > 25 Mb and hence could not be uploaded to GitHub
+6. anogan_v6.py - Please note .ipynb version of this code was > 25 Mb and hence could not be uploaded to GitHub

-Instructions to run anogan_v6.py -
+Instructions to run anogan_tb_detection.py and anogan_v6.py -

 1. Please make sure to connect to the google srive where all data is situated using the below links
 2. All the code can be sequentially run, however please avoid running the cells where models are saved as it may overwrite my existing model which is used for prediction, and follow beow instructions